munificent/magpie/doc/site/markdown/language/functions.markdown

 ### Returning Values

-A function will implicitly return the value that its body evaluates to:
+A function automatically returns the value that its body evaluates to.
+An explicit `return` is not required:

     :::magpie
-    fn() 123 // returns 123 when called
+    fn 123 // returns 123 when called

-If the body is a block, that will be the last expression in the block:
+If the body is a block, the result will be the last expression in the block:

     :::magpie
-    fn()
+    fn
         print("hi")
         "result"
     end